 When you’re looking to add mass to your triceps or improve your lockout strength take these six-barbell triceps out for a spin.
 You’ll be please the next time you flex in the mirror.

-The close grip bench press has you shift your usual hand placement to your hands set shoulder-width apart.
-Doing this loads the triceps more but the trade-off is you will not be able to lift as much weight as the flat bench press.
-Plus, this close grip is easier on the shoulder joint while adding strength and mass to your triceps.
-Plus, this variation has great carry over to the lockout portion of the standard bench press.
+While you can’t lift as much weight, the close grip is easier on the shoulder joint while adding strength and mass to your triceps.
+Plus, this variation has great carryover to the lockout portion of the standard bench press.

 Here’s how to perform the barbell close grip bench press: